-Feedback and online reviews are an excellent tool to use to gauge how well your brand is performing.
+Feedback and online reviews are excellent tools to use to gauge how well your brand is performing.
 Be open to interviewing customers and getting honest feedback about your brand.

-Use all feedback and online reviews to address your customers’ concerns, to communicate with your customers, and to improve your brand development.
+Use all feedback and online reviews to address your customers’ concerns, communicate with your customers, and improve your brand development.

 Brand Development: Getting the Help You Need

 Brand development and recognition don’t happen overnight.
-It takes time, patience, an dedication for a company to become popular and successful.
-The companies who do become overnight sensations are the exception, not the rule.
+It takes time, patience, and dedication for a company to become popular and successful.
+The companies that do become overnight sensations are the exception, not the rule.